8 Things You Can Expect When Pursuing a Career in Dance

 There are many qualities you need to develop to become a great dance guru.
 This takes stamina, persistence, creativity, interpersonal skills, and leadership skills.
 Since there are different pathways available for your profession, it is important that you possess these attitudes to be flexible and succeed in your field.

-But what must you expect when working as a ?
+But what must you expect when working as a professional dancer?

 Below are things you can look forward to.
 You’ll find this list being a mixture of both the upsides and the downsides of being a dance professional.
 But at the end of the day, doing what you love will always outweigh the bad: